-Since the beginning of 2018, there has been increasing rhetoric, in some cases coupled with legislative or executive action, from several U.S. and foreign leaders regarding the possibility of instituting tariffs against foreign imports of certain materials.
-More specifically, in March and April of 2018, the U.S. and China have applied tariffs to certain of each other's exports.
+Since the beginning of 2018, there has been increasing rhetoric, in some cases coupled with legislative or executive action, from several U.S. and foreign leaders regarding tariffs against foreign imports of certain materials.
+More specifically, there have been several rounds of U.S. tariffs on Chinese goods taking effect in July, August, September 2018, and one round which took effect in May 2019 (some of which prompted retaliatory Chinese tariffs on U.S. goods).
 The institution of trade tariffs both globally and between the U.S. and China specifically carries the risk of negatively affecting China's overall economic condition, which could have a negative impact on us as we have significant operations in China.
 Furthermore, imposition of tariffs could cause a decrease in the sales of our products to customers located in China or other customers selling to Chinese end users, which would directly impact our business and operating results.